andrew-codechimp/HA-Battery-Notes/README.md

 [![Community Forum][forum-shield]][forum]

-_Integration to add battery notes to a device, with automatic discovery via a growing battery library for devices_
+Integration to add battery notes to a device, with automatic discovery via a growing battery library for devices

+*Please :star: this repo if you find it useful*

 ![Battery Notes](https://github.com/andrew-codechimp/HA-Battery-Notes/blob/main/images/screenshot-device.png "Battery Notes")